unitejs/cli/docs/roadmap.md

 ## General

 * Add root README.md info about www, packages, CI integration
-* Make unite work from www directory by traversing back up (look for package.json)

 ## Profiles

-* Add profiles to save lots of command line options for configure and clientPackages, also for App Framework with prefered defaults.
+* **Add profiles to save lots of command line options for configure and clientPackages, also for App Framework with prefered defaults.**

+## Components

+* **Ability for each application framework to generate components**

 ## Assets